tiurzm/Project-3/README.md

 The target audience for the GroupAway app are users who are planning a trip with a group of friends or family members.This fullstack MERN app allows a group to create a trip and add it to both the user's and all the guests' calendars, update the details of a trip, and delete a trip.
 So it Creates, Reads, Updates, and Deletes the data from the Mongo database.
 The app was created with Mongo, Express, React, and Node.
 It was built using Passport.js, FullCalendar API, Google Maps API, and Pusher's Chatkit.

-GroupAway deployed on Heroku.
+GroupAway is deployed on Heroku.
 See the links below.

 - - - -
 Heroku-deployed app: https://groupaway-3.herokuapp.com/